raganwald/raganwald.github.com/_posts/2016-12-15-what-higher-order-functions-can-teach-us-about-libraries-and-frameworks.md

 ### the relationship between template functions, expressiveness, and complexity

-In structured programming, procedures call each other, and by creating many-to-many relationships between procedures, we increase expressiveness by making sure that one and only one procedure implements any one responsibility.
-If two procedures implement the same responsibility, we are less DRY, and less expressive.
+In typical programming, functions invoke each other, and by creating many-to-many relationships between functions, we increase expressiveness by making sure that one and only one functions implements any one responsibility.
+If two functions implement the same responsibility, we are less DRY, and less expressive.

 How do template functions come into this?
 Well, as we saw, `merge` and `sum` have different responsibilities in the solution domain--merging lists and summing lists.
 But they share a common implementation structure, linear recursion.
 Therefore, they both are responsible for implementing a linearly recursive algorithm.

 By extracting this algorithm into `linrec`, we once again make sure that one and only one entity--`linrec` is responsible for implementing linear recursion.
-If we wish to transform its implementation into an iteration, for example, we only need to change this in one place in our code.
-We don't have to rewrite both `merge` and `sum`.

 Thus, we find that a feature like first-class functions does give us the power of greater expressiveness, as it gives us at least one more way to create many-to-many relationships between functions.

 And we also know that this can increase perceived complexity if we do not also temper this increased expressiveness with language features or architectural designs that allow us to define groups of functions that have rich relationships within themselves, but only limited relationships with other groups.